Alex Grey: Career

 Grey learned anatomy by working to prepare cadavers for dissection at Harvard Medical School's anatomy department, a position he held for five years.
 He worked as a medical illustrator for approximately ten years in order to support his studio art practice.
-Grey also taught anatomy and figure sculpture at New York University for a period of ten years.
+Grey also taught anatomy and figure sculpture at New York University for ten years.
 Grey is best known for his psychedelic paintings and illustrations.
-In 1986 Grey's artwork was exhibited at the New Museum in New York City.
+In 1986, Grey's artwork was exhibited at the New Museum in New York City.

 Alex and Allyson Grey have worked collaboratively and have openly supported the use of entheogens.
 Mending the Heart Net, an interactive installation artwork by Alex and Allyson Grey, was displayed at Baltimore's American Visionary Art Museum in 1998–99 as part of the exhibition "Love: Error and Eros".

 In 1999, the Museum of Contemporary Art San Diego held a mid-career retrospective of Grey's work titled "Sacred Mirrors: The Visionary Art of Alex Grey".
-That same year, Grey was noticed by guitarist Adam Jones of the rock band Tool, who later featured his artwork on their albums Lateralus, 10,000 Days and Fear Inoculum.
+That same year, Grey was noticed by guitarist Adam Jones of the rock band Tool, who later featured his artwork on their albums Lateralus, 10,000 Days, and Fear Inoculum.

-Illustrations created by Grey have been selected to appear on albums for musical groups such as the Beastie Boys and Nirvana, as well as Meshuggah and The String Cheese Incident.
-Newsweek magazine, and the Discovery Channel, have featured his artwork.
+Illustrations created by Grey have been selected to appear on albums for musical groups such as the Beastie Boys, Nirvana, Meshuggah, and The String Cheese Incident.
+Newsweek magazine and the Discovery Channel have featured his artwork.
 His images have been printed onto sheets of blotter acid and have been used on flyers to promote Rave events.

-Grey's artwork has been exhibited worldwide, including at Feature Inc., Tibet House US, Stux Gallery, P.S.
-1, the Outsider Art Fair, the Grand Palais in Paris, and the Sao Paulo Biennial in Brazil.

-Grey has been a keynote speaker at conferences in Tokyo, Amsterdam, Basel, Barcelona and Manaus.
+Grey's artwork has been exhibited worldwide, including at Feature Inc., Tibet House US, Stux Gallery, MoMA PS1, the Outsider Art Fair, the Grand Palais in Paris, and the Sao Paulo Biennial in Brazil.
+Grey has been a keynote speaker at conferences in Tokyo, Amsterdam, Basel, Barcelona, and Manaus.
 In the 2012 book Psychedelia, author Patrick Lundborg credits Grey as "the leading psychedelic artist of today, and also one of the foremost proponents of Visionary Art as a style."

-Since 2020, Alex Grey and Allyson Grey have created a podcast that features a variety of topics.
-Episodes include musings about religion, science, visionary art, nature, meditations, and full moon ceremonies.
-Mr. and Mrs. Grey have interviewed artists, philosophers, YouTubers, musicians, and PhD candidates.
+Since 2020, the Greys have hosted a podcast about religion, science, visionary art, nature, meditations, and full-moon ceremonies.
+The pair has interviewed artists, philosophers, YouTubers, musicians, and PhD candidates.